-You will be taught in college for three days per week and the remaining two days will be spent in work placement, applying theory into practice as you need to show competence in both knowledge and skills.
-You will be visited regularly and assessed working directly with children
+You will be taught in college for two days per week and the remaining three days will be spent in work placement, applying theory into practice as you need to show competence in both knowledge and skills.
+You will be visited regularly and assessed working directly with children.

 What Will I Learn?

-Learners must achieve a further 85 credits to achieve the NCFE CACHE Level 3 Extended Diploma in Children’s Care, Learning and Development (Wales and Northern Ireland) (QCF).
-These will be a combination of mandatory and optional units which reflect your work role..
+Learners must achieve a minimum of 65 credits to achieve the CACHE Level 3 Diploma in Children’s Care, Learning and Development (Wales and Northern Ireland) (QCF).
+These will be a combination of mandatory and optional units which reflect your work role.

-Learners are required to undertake 50 hours of work placement (750 in total including year 1) within a variety of real work environments.
-The requirement cannot be met by time spent with children within a learner’s family/extended family, babysitting or through other informal arrangements
+Learners are required to undertake 700 hours of work placement within a variety of real work environments.
+The requirement cannot be met by time spent with children within a learner’s family/extended family, babysitting or through other informal arrangements.

 You must have satisfactory clearance with the Disclosure and Barring Service .You will be invited to attend an interview.
 During this interview, you will undertake an assessment in literacy and numeracy to establish any support required.

 You will be assessed using a range of methods, which will include written assignments and practical assessment in work placement.